 When we did investigate the bus times in Trinidad – the employee sold us two seats in his friend’s taxi collectivo (Trinidad to Varadero $25 each / same price as bus but door to door) – a taxi which you share with others.
 This might be an old vintage car but not out of romance – just because that’s what everyone drives!

 Word of warning – by the time the bus reaches smaller towns, there may be no seats.
 This happened in Playa Larga where we participated in some diving in Cuba!
 If the bus is full, you won’t get on – it’s not like the chicken buses of Central America where they squeeze everyone and everything on for a cosy ride!
+So how does this compare to backpacking in Cuba 2017?
+Come back and let us know.

 - Transport in Cuba Total: $205